If you own your own home or have looked to buy this year, you know how hot the housing market is. It’s all bidding wars and high prices.

 Buyers expect more than ever, even in this market, and a smart home is a potential advantage over the other listings nearby.
 These upgrades can be affordable, too, if you know where to get the most bang for your buck.

-A smart thermostat, for example, won’t set you back more than a couple hundred bucks.
+A smart thermostat, for example, won’t set you back more than a couple of hundred bucks.
 But seeing that smart unit on the wall might leave buyers with a good enough impression that it more than pays for itself.

 4. Don’t forget the front yard